Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         Using DASHEventMessageBoxes directly in samples may be implemented as follows:

         5a.
-In the case of 5, version 1 SHOULD be used, in case version 0 is used, the presentation_time_delta refers to presntation time of the sample enclosing the DASHEventMessageBox.
+In the case of 5, version 1 SHOULD be used, in case version 0 is used, the presentation_time_delta refers to presentation time of the sample enclosing the DASHEventMessageBox.

         5b.
 In the case of 5, the URIMetaSampleEntry SHOULD contain the URN "urn:mpeg:dash:event:2012" or an equivalent urn to signal the presence of DASHEventMessageBoxes.